sahilphule/devops-templates/documentation/terraform/aws/cloudfront-website-terraform/cloudfront-website-terraform.md

 11. Once the terraform provisioning is completed, try accessing the static website on the browser.

 ---
 ## Destroy the provisioned infrastructure
+---

+Lastly, we will destroy the resources created above by Terraform configuration files for AWS.

+## Steps
 1. To destroy infrastructure, open the Powershell Window and change the directory to the above-created **cloudfront-website-terraform** directory using the **`cd`** command.
 2. Run **`terraform destroy`** & if prompted, type **`yes`**.
 3. Infrastructure will be destroyed.